rucnyz/LeakAgent/README.md

-# leakAgent: RL-based Red-teaming Agent for LLM Privacy Leakage
+# LeakAgent: RL-based Red-teaming Agent for LLM Privacy Leakage

 ## How to run